stephaneey/azure-apim-extension/README.md

 ![Config Transform](images/configtransform.png "Config Transform")

   <br/>where in this case, the APIHost variable is defined as a enviromnment-scoped release variable.
+# API revisions and versions
+An API revision allows you to develop new features on existing APIs seamlessly for API developers, until you decide to promote the revision as the "current one" or as a new API version.
+API version allows you to ensure backward compatibility towards API developers by maintaining multiple versions of the same API.
+You usually create a version where there is a "breaking change".
+This extension allows you to deal with both revisions & versions but the promotion of a revision remains a separate process.
+You might do it through Azure Cli (as a separate step in your pipeline) or any other ad-hoc way.

+# Generic remarks
+The extension is heavily based on the import feature of API Management.
+This means that the OpenAPI definition of the backend services is self-sufficient for anything that relates to the facade APIs.
+Properties such as Display Name and Description will be applied by the import process.
 # Policies
 A few tasks allow to set policies at product and/or API level.
 They come with some pre-defined policies which you can override to adjust them to specific needs.
 You can easily use other policies by getting the default boilerplate config from the APIM Portal.
 # Tasks included in the extension